confluentinc/getting-started-guides/nodejs/README.md

 ---
 seo:
-  title: Apache Kafka and Node.js - Getting Started Tutorial
+  title: Apache Kafka and JavaScript - Getting Started Tutorial
-  description: How to develop your first Kafka client application in Node.js, which produces and consumes messages from a Kafka cluster, complete with configuration instructions.
+  description: How to develop your first Kafka client application in JavaScript, which produces and consumes messages from a Kafka cluster, complete with configuration instructions.
 hero:
-  title: Getting Started with Apache Kafka and Node.js
+  title: Getting Started with Apache Kafka and JavaScript
-  description: Step-by-step guide to building a Node.js client application for Kafka
+  description: Step-by-step guide to building a JavaScript client application for Kafka
 ---

-# Getting Started with Apache Kafka and Node.js
+# Getting Started with Apache Kafka and JavaScript

 ## Introduction

-In this tutorial, you will run a Node.js client application that produces messages to and consumes messages from an Apache Kafka® cluster.
+In this tutorial, you will run a JavaScript client application that produces messages to and consumes messages from an Apache Kafka® cluster.

 As you're learning how to run your first Kafka application, we recommend using [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree) so that you don't have to run your own Kafka cluster and can focus on the client development.
 If you do not already have an account, be sure to [sign up](https://www.confluent.io/confluent-cloud/tryfree/).
 New signups [receive $400](https://www.confluent.io/confluent-cloud-faqs/#how-can-i-get-up-to-dollar400-in-free-confluent-cloud-usage) to spend within Confluent Cloud during their first 30 days.
 To avoid having to enter a credit card, navigate to [Billing & payment](https://confluent.cloud/settings/billing/payment), scroll to the bottom, and add the promo code `CONFLUENTDEV1`.
 With this promo code, you will not have to enter your credit card info for 30 days or until your credits run out.